 Many people get the abbreviations and their respective definitions mixed up.
-Should you find yourself in the unfortunate position of being arrested for drunk driving, you may stumble (no pun intended) to fully understand what the accusation exactly is.
-Though the names may vary, DUI, DWI, etc., - they all have one thing in common...trouble.
+If you happen to find yourself in the unfortunate position of arrested for drunk driving.
+You may stumble (no pun intended) to fully understand what the accusation exactly is.
+Though the names may vary for drunk driving acronyms, DUI, DWI, etc., - they all have one thing in common...trouble.
 The first step in planning your defense is to research your local laws as much as possible.
-Knowledge is power, and the more you know the better prepared you will be.
+Knowledge is power, and the more you know about drunk driving acronyms obviously the better prepared.

-Listed below are the names and definitions of terms used to refer to the crime of driving under the influence.
+Listed below are the names and definitions of terms used.
+Referring to the crime of driving under the influence.
 Be sure to double check your applicable statutes, because in addition to the names differing among states, the elements defining the offense vary as well.
 Always remember to consult with an attorney for a better understanding of how your local laws relate to the specific facts of your case.

 The most commonly used abbreviation for the offense of drunk driving is Driving Under the Influence (DUI).
-The elements defining the crime vary from state to state, and can be found by checking your local statutes.
+The elements defining the crime vary from state to state.
+Easily checking your local statutes for these elements.
 You'll hear the term DUI used in the following jurisdictions: Alabama, Arizona, California, Florida, Georgia, Hawaii, Idaho, Illinois, Kansas, Kentucky, Louisiana, Maryland, Mississippi, Montana, Nebraska, Nevada, Pennsylvania, South Carolina, Tennessee, Utah, Vermont, Virginia, Washington.

 The second most commonly used abbreviation has two possible definitions.
 Whether it's called Driving While Impaired or Driving While Intoxicated (DWI), you'll hear the term DWI used in the following jurisdictions: Connecticut, Delaware, District of Columbia, Minnesota, Missouri, New Hampshire, New Jersey, New Mexico, New York, and North Carolina, North Dakota, Oklahoma, Texas, Vermont, West Virginia.

 Operating a Motor Vehicle while Intoxicated (OMVI).
-Sometimes used in Ohio, though most often the offenses are referred to as "OVI" (see below).
+Sometimes used in Ohio, though most often the offenses referred to "OVI" (see below).